Powered by Fr. Abraham Mutholath Foundation NFP

 The Last Supper

 Jesus instituted the Holy Eucharist (Qurbana) while he celebrated the Passover with his disciples in an upper room in Jerusalem.
-So, we need to understand the Last Supper in the background of the Jewish Passover.
-Israelites celebrated Passover, one of the three pilgrim feasts, in Jerusalem (Lev 23:4-14, Deut 16:1-8).
-They sacrificed a lamb in the Temple and took its meat home to eat as the Passover meal.
-They followed Seder, which means an “order” for the procedure of Paschal feast.
-This procedure has 15 steps with prayers given in a book known as Haggadah.
-The fifteen corresponds to the 15th day of Nissan when Passover starts or the 15 semi-circular steps from the Court of Women to the Court of Israel in the Temple.
+So, we need to understand the Last Supper against the background of the Jewish Passover.
+The Israelites celebrated the Passover, one of the three pilgrim feasts, in Jerusalem (Lev 23:4-14, Deut 16:18).
+They sacrificed a lamb in the Temple and took its meat home to eat as a part of the Passover meal.
+They followed Seder, which means an “order” for the procedure of the Paschal feast.
+This procedure has 15 steps with prayers given in a book known as Haggadah, the ‘15’ corresponding with the 15th day of Nissan when the Passover starts or the 15 semi-circular steps from the Court of Women to the Court of Israel in the Temple.
 Levites sang the fifteen “Psalms of the Steps” (Ps 120-134 of Degrees or Ascents) with musical instruments there.

 THE 15 STEPS OF THE PASSOVER MEAL

-Step 2.
-Urchatz (Washing of Hands): Participants wash their hands by pouring water on the right hand three times and then the left hand three times to prepare for eating the herbs dipped in saltwater.
-This was necessary because they were eating without using utensils like the spoon and fork.
+Step 2- Urchatz (Washing of Hands): Participants wash their hands by pouring water on the right hand three times and then the left hand three times to prepare for eating the herbs dipped in saltwater.
+This was necessary because they were eating without using utensils and cutlery like the spoon and fork.

-Step 3.
-Karpas or Bitter Herbs (parsley): People eat karpas after dipping it in saltwater.
-The vegetable is symbolic of Israelites’ poor background, and the saltwater represents their tears shed in Egypt during slavery and throughout their history.
+Step 3 – Karpas or Bitter Herbs (parsley): People eat karpas after dipping it in saltwater.
+The vegetable is symbolic of the Israelites’ poor background, and the saltwater represents their tears shed in Egypt during slavery and throughout their history.
 The saltwater also reminds them of the crossing of the Red Sea with God’s providence while leaving Egypt.
 Then they pour wine into the second cup.

-Step 4.
-Yachatz (Breaking of middle matzo bread): The family places three loaves of matzo bread in three pockets of matzo cover.
+Step 4 – Yachatz (Breaking of middle matzo bread): The family places three loaves of matzo bread in three pockets of matzo cover.
 Matzo bread is an unleavened flatbread with stripes and piercings on it, symbolic of the scourging and nailing of the Messiah according to the Christian interpretation.
 These three loaves of bread, according to the Christian interpretation, stand for the Most Holy Trinity.
-The head of the family breaks the middle bread standing for the Messiah into two pieces, reminding the broken body of Christ for our sins.
+The head of the family breaks the middle bread standing for the Messiah into two pieces, as a reminder of the breaking of the body of Christ for our sins.
 The leader returns the smaller piece symbolic of the “bread of affliction” to the pocket and keeps the larger one representing Pesach Sacrifice in a hidden place in another cover.
 For Christians, this stands for the burial of Jesus.

-Step 5.
-Magid (Storytelling) of Exodus from Egypt as a question-answer session.
+Step 5 – Magid (Storytelling) of Exodus from Egypt as a question-answer session.
 The youngest son, or the least significant person, would ask four questions about why that night differs from the banquet of other nights.
-The head of the family would give the answers and clarify the significance of the special food items.
+The head of the family would give answers and clarify the significance of the special food items.
 Participants then drink the second cup of wine.
-They then recite the first half of the Hallel, Ps 113-114.
+They then recite the first half of the Hallel, Psalm 113-114.

-Step 6.
-Rachtzah (Second handwashing): The participants wash their hands a second time with a blessing to prepare for eating the matzah, the unleavened bread.
-The family then serve Paschal Lamb, charoseth (a paste of nuts and fruits) with vegetables, and two of the unleavened bread wafers.
+Step 6 – Rachtzah (Second hand-washing): The participants wash their hands a second time with a blessing to prepare for eating the matzah, the unleavened bread.
+The family then serve the Paschal Lamb, charoseth (a paste of nuts and fruits) with vegetables, and two of the unleavened bread wafers.

-Step 9.
-Maror (Bitter Herbs): The participants eat bitter vegetable-like raw horseradish or romaine lettuce after reciting a blessing over it.
-Bitter Herbs remind the bitterness of slavery.
-They dip the bitter herb in charoset, a sweet dark-colored paste made from mixing apples, nuts, cinnamon, and wine.
+Step 9 – Maror (Bitter Herbs): The participants eat bitter vegetable-like raw horseradish or romaine lettuce after reciting a blessing over it.
+Bitter Herbs remind them of the bitterness of slavery.
+They dip the bitter herb in charoset, a sweet dark-coloured paste made from mixing apples, nuts, cinnamon, and wine.
 They signify the mortar Israelites used for the construction work in Egypt during their slavery.

-Step 13.
-Barech (The Cup of Redemption): The head of the family then serves the third cup of wine, saying a blessing over the cup.
+Step 13 – Barech (The Cup of Redemption): The head of the family then serves the third cup of wine, saying a blessing over the cup.
 All the participants share it.
 Jesus instituted the second part of the Holy Eucharist at this part of the Passover observance.
-“Then he took a cup and gave thanks, and passed it to them saying, ‘Drink from this, all of you, for this is my blood, the blood of the Covenant, which is poured out for many for the forgiveness of sins’” (Mt 26:27-28).
-Jesus and his apostles left the room to the Garden of Gethsemane at this moment.
+“Then he took a cup and gave thanks, and passed it to them saying, ‘Drink from this, all of you, for this is my blood, the blood of the Covenant, which is poured out for many for the forgiveness of sins’” (Mt 26:2728).
+Jesus and his apostles left the room at this instant for the Garden of Gethsemane at this instant.
 The rest of the Passover continued through his sacrifice as the Lamb of God on the Cross.
-Then the participants pour wine in the fourth cup.
-They set aside an additional cup for the prophet Elijah, who would announce Messiah on a Pesach day.
+Then the participants pour wine into the fourth cup.
+They set aside an additional cup for the prophet Elijah, who would announce the Messiah on a Pesach day.
 Then one of them opens a door to invite the prophet into the house.

-Step 15.
-Nirtzah (Closing): The Passover concludes saying “It is finished” and with the prayer, “Next Year in Jerusalem” hoping that they might celebrate Pesach the following year in Jerusalem with the Messiah.
+Step 15 – Nirtzah (Closing): The Passover concludes with the utterance of the words, “It is finished” and with the prayer of hope, “Next Year in Jerusalem” in anticipation of celebration the Pesach the following year in Jerusalem with the Messiah.
 Jesus also said, “It is finished” after tasting the fourth cup on the cross just before his death.

 (Lk 22:15) And he said to them, “How much I have longed to eat this Passover with you before I suffer; …”

-Though the enemies made several attempts to kill Jesus, he did not let them do it before he could accomplish all he had planned to do prior to that.
+Though the enemies had attempted to kill Jesus in the past, he did not let them do it before he could accomplish all he had planned to do.
 He longed to eat his last Passover meal with the apostles before his crucifixion because he had to:

 1. Give them his last discourse so they would not get scandalized and depressed at his arrest, sentencing, painful passion, and humiliating death.

-2. Jesus wanted to teach the disciples the lesson of servant leadership by washing their feet.
+2. Jesus wanted to teach the disciples the lesson on servant leadership by washing their feet.

 (16) “… for, I tell you, I shall not eat it again until it finds its completion in the kingdom of God.”

-The Passover Jesus observed with his apostles was the commemoration of Israelites’ liberation from Egyptian bondage for their later entry into the promised land.
+The Passover Jesus observed with his apostles was the commemoration of the liberation of the Israelites from Egyptian bondage for their later entry into the Promised Land.
 During the Last Supper, Jesus replaced that Passover with a new one, which is the Holy Eucharist, where he is the Lamb.
-Along with it, he instituted a new priesthood for a reconstituted Israel, the church.
-That new kingdom of God would be inaugurated on the day of Pentecost by the descent of the Holy Spirit on the apostles.
-So, after the Last Supper, his next Passover with the apostles would be after the completion of his mission on the cross and the establishment of the new kingdom where the renewed Passover he would share with them would be the Holy Eucharist.
+Along with it, he replaced the Levitical priesthood with another one for the reconstituted Israel, the Church.
+That new kingdom of God would be inaugurated on the day of Pentecost with the descent of the Holy Spirit on the apostles.
+So, after the Last Supper, his next Passover with the apostles would be after the completion of his mission on the cross and the establishment of the new kingdom.
+The renewed Passover he would share with them would be the Holy Eucharist.

-Jesus compared the joy of the Kingdom of heaven to a banquet that is enjoyable, relaxed, and involves wonderful friendship.
-He used this metaphorical usage of a wedding banquet to the kingdom of God that would happen in its fullness at his second coming.
+Jesus compared the joy of the Kingdom of Heaven to a banquet that is enjoyable, relaxed, and involves wonderful friendship.
+He applied the metaphor of a wedding banquet to the kingdom of God that would happen in its fullness at his Second Coming.
 John documents his vision in the Island of Patmos: “Then the angel said to me, ‘Write this: Blessed are those who have been called to the wedding feast of the Lamb.’
 And he said to me, ‘These words are true; they come from God’” (Rev 19:9).
-While teaching on the servant leadership to the apostles, Jesus said, “It is you who have stood by me in my trials; and I confer a kingdom on you, just as my Father has conferred one on me, that you may eat and drink at my table in my kingdom; and you will sit on thrones judging the twelve tribes of Israel” (Lk 22:28-30).
-Until Jesus’ second coming, the disciples must diligently work for the church with their entrusted responsibilities.
+While teaching the apostles on ‘servant leadership’, Jesus said, “It is you who have stood by me in my trials; and I confer a kingdom on you, just as my Father has conferred one on me, that you may eat and drink at my table in my kingdom; and you will sit on thrones judging the twelve tribes of Israel” (Lk 22:28-30).
+Until Jesus’ Second Coming, the disciples must diligently work for the Church by way of fulfilling their respective responsibilities.
 “Gird your loins and light your lamps and be like servants who await their master’s return from a wedding, ready to open immediately when he comes and knocks.
 Blessed are those servants whom the master finds vigilant on his arrival.
 Amen, I say to you, he will gird himself, have them recline at table, and proceed to wait on them” (Lk 12:35-37).

 (17) Then he took a cup and when he had given thanks he said, “Take this and share it among yourselves: …”

 In this Passover meal, Jesus acted as the head of the family.
-Out of the four cups of wine drank during the Passover, this could be the first cup of Sanctification in which case, the head of the family would fill the cup with wine mixed with water and pronounce a thanksgiving over it, taste it first and then pass it to all present.
+Out of the four cups of wine drunk during the Passover, this could be the first cup, the Cup of Sanctification, in which case, the head of the family would fill the cup with wine mixed with water and pronounce a thanksgiving over it, taste it first and then pass it to all present.
 So, this was not the establishment of the sacramental cup.
-That came later after the supper (Lk 22:20) using the third cup.
+That came later, after supper (Lk 22:20), using the third cup.

 (18) “… for I tell you that from now on I will not drink of the fruit of the vine until the kingdom of God comes.”

-Wine and banquet are representations of spiritual joy in heaven.
-Jesus promised he will share the spiritual wine in the kingdom of God with his faithful disciples.
-Then, “many will come from east and west and sit down with Abraham, Isaac and Jacob at the feast in the kingdom of heaven” (Mt 8:11).
+Wine and banquet are representations of the spiritual joy in heaven.
+Jesus promised that he would share the spiritual wine in the kingdom of God with his faithful disciples.
+Then, “many will come from east and west and sit down with Abraham, Isaac and Jacob at the feast in the Kingdom of Heaven” (Mt 8:11).

 (19) Then Jesus took the bread, and after giving thanks, he broke it and gave it to them saying, “This is my body, which is given for you.
 Do this in remembrance of me.”

 Melchizedek offered bread and wine to God.
-He was the priest of Salem, which is Jerusalem (Gen 14:18).
-Jesus became the High Priest after the order of Melchizedek (Ps 110:4).
-He revived Melchizedek’s offering and replaced the animal sacrifice in the Temple with the Holy Eucharist.
+He was the king and priest of Salem, which is Jerusalem (Gen 14:18).
+Jesus became the High Priest after the order of Melchizedek (Ps 110:4) because Jesus was born in the royal tribe of David and not a Levite like John the Baptist.
+Jesus revived Melchizedek’s offering and replaced the animal sacrifice in the Temple with the Holy Eucharist.

 Jesus took the bread